The full paper is available here. We'll also be presenting this work at the DMLR Workshop at ICLR 2024 on Saturday, May 11th!

 While TDC and MoleculeNet are commonly used benchmarks for open-source drug discovery evaluation, we note that they suffer from data collection and processing biases across dissimilar molecules.
 These limitations have been described previously in conversations throughout the community.

-Polaris is a new collection of benchmarks and datasets curated through a standardized evaluation protocol developed by an industry consortium of biotechs and pharmaceutical companies.
+Polaris is a new collection of benchmarks and datasets curated through a standardized evaluation protocol developed by an industry consortium of biotech's and pharmaceutical companies.
 We investigated the performance of MolGPS on 12 ADMET and binding prediction tasks and found that MolGPS outperforms SOTA on 11/12 tasks.

 Scaling Experiments

-In the following experiments, we look at the performance of MolGPS while increasing the width such that the parameter count goes up from 1M to 1B parameters.
+In the following experiments, we look at the performance of MolGPS while increasing the width such that the parameter count goes up from 1M to 3B parameters.
 To properly assess the benefits of scale, we evaluate the performance of the model when probing the 22 downstream tasks from TDC.
 Here, the hyper-parameter search is done with 10M parameters, and width scaling is done in a zero-shot setting using the muTransfer technique.

 We also observe that GNNs benefit tremendously from increasing the model's width and that the gains are consistent and linear to the logarithm of the parameter count.
 Indeed, there appears to be no slowdown in the scaling curve, hinting that we could continue to improve the performance with larger and larger models, similar to those found in large language models (LLMs).

 Further, we note that MolGPS shows significant improvement over the performance achieved by the TDC baselines.
 This represents the best model performance per task from when TDC was first introduced in 2021.
 Note that on the y-axis, a value of 0 represents the average of all submissions to the TDC benchmark.
-Compared to the latest SOTA on TDC, our model performs very competitively, and it is easy to imagine that we could pass the last line simply by scaling the model further.
-Below, we report the “normalized performance” representing the average of the z-score across the 22 tasks.
-The z-score is computed based on the model’s performance relative to the leaderboard for a task, adjusted for the polarity of the task metric, i.e., multiplied by -1 if “lower is better”.
+Compared to the latest SOTA on TDC, our ensemble model passes the line of the best model per task, meaning that it is generally better to just use MolGPS rather than try all 30+ methods that are part of the TDC benchmark.

 Molecules vs. language